CocoaPods/blog.cocoapods.org/_posts/2015-12-31-CocoaPods-App.markdown

 #### pod

-We doing plan  on replicating every feature of the command-line gem in the CocoaPods app.
+We don't plan on replicating every feature of the command-line gem in the CocoaPods app.
 That's just not good usage of our time.
 Instead we offer a way to access the command-line interface with the version of CocoaPods that is inside CocoaPods.app.
 We do this in the same way Xcode does, by offering command line tools:

 {% breaking_image /assets/blog_img/app/command-line-tools.png, /assets/blog_img/command-line-tools.png %}